JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 * either, install the |gitlfs_link| package on your system (you need root access)

-* or, if not possible, install it in your own environment
+* or, if not possible, install it in your own environment:

-  * get the git-lfs archive from the 'Download vX.Y.Z' link on the |gitlfs_link| web page
+  * download the git-lfs archive from the link on the |gitlfs_link| web page ;

-  * extract the archive and copy the git-lfs binary in a `$HOME/bin` directory by exampe (create this directory if it doesn't exist)
+  * extract the archive and copy the git-lfs binary in a `$HOME/bin` directory by example (create this directory if it doesn't exist) ;

   * from any directory, you can now execute: